agrentum/GITSP/README.md

 tried to convey programming ideas.
 Basically, both institutions went 'full jargon' of relative newbies.
 We had higher passing rate at Real Analysis and Vector Calculus then Introduction to Programming :/.

+I have added chapter 2, very preliminary version.
+I have explained some points about variables and intend to show some less bare-bones solutions, while keeping them valid and relevant.

+There is also small file fun.lisp that seems out of place.
+I want to provide some toy-grade code, simplistic games mostly.
+First one is 'guess my number'.
+There is some room for improvements and I encourage looking at it after first and begining of second chapter.
+Plan for now states: the further in code, the more complex it will get.
+But first 5-10 games I want to make (rock-paper-scissors, crabs, blackjack etc) using only material from first two chapters supplemented by some functions I coered in comments (format, random, read etc).